redhat-cip/dci-ansible-agent/README.md

   - Should be able to reach:
     - The jumpbox via `http` (80) for yum repositories.
     - The jumpbox via `http` (5000) for docker registry.
+  - the Undercloud should be able to reach the floating-IP network.
+During its run, Tempest will try to reach the VM IP on this range.
+If you don't use the feature, the tests can be disabled.

 ## First steps